Upfront Pricing Chart (for Classical Recordings)

 To mix a full (1-CD equivalent) album or live-tracked show, I cap the price at $1000 for groups without drums and $1250 for groups with drums.

 A contract will be sent upon the final booking of a session or live concert recording—you’ll simply have to agree and return it with the Equipment/Setup Fee as an upfront deposit (this guarantees that for the block of time I have your business and that you have my services).
 After you get the final product, I will send an invoice for services rendered.
-I take PayPal, Venmo, or mailed check or cash.
+I take PayPal, Venmo, or mailed check.

 Where should I plan to have my recording sessions?
 Do you provide the space?
 While I would love to help you find a venue, ultimately it will be your (the client’s) responsibility to book the space and to cover any associated booking fees.
 This being said, there are many lovely spaces around Baltimore that work well for recordings.
 As mentioned above, I offer discounts for booking at An die Musik.
 If you are a student at Peabody, the Centre Street Performance Space is available for free when the campus is open, and many of the gorgeous churches in the area are happy to let students use their spaces during the week, often free of charge.

 How quickly can you get me the finished products?
-It depends on how quickly you need them!
+It depends on the project size and how quickly you need them.
 If you have a deadline, let me know ahead of time and I will be sure to allot time to be sure you get them in time, even if it’s two days away.
 Just keep in mind that the files for videos are often large and take a long time for me to upload, for you to download, and for you to subsequently submit.
 Even if you don’t have a deadline, I will be sure to deliver the finished product within a reasonable timeframe (1-4 weeks at the very latest).

 How will I get the final product?
 I like use a free file transfer service called WeTransfer, which is sent to your email address (you don’t need an account).
 You have a week to download the audio and video (if applicable) files onto your own storage before they go away– but don’t worry!
 I always keep backups in case you missed it.
 If you want to arrange to meet in person for a local transfer, I can put the files on a USB flash drive (for you to keep, for $10 added to your invoice) or transfer directly from my storage drive to your computer or flash drive.